wavesplatform/Waves/README.md

 Features
 --------

-* Compact, functional, actors-powered code
+* Compact, functional code
 * Modular design
+* Scala language
 * Two 100% Proof-of-Stake consensus algos out of the box, Nxt-like and Qora-like.
 One algo could be replaced with an another with just one line of code edited (in Constants.scala)
-* Simplest transactions model
+* Simplest transactional model
 * Asynchronous network layer on top of TCP
 * JSON API
 * Command line client for the JSON API